pgeeh/first-to-react/README.md

 This repository uses Github Actions to [publish](https://github.com/marketplace/actions/deploy-to-github-pages) to Github Pages.

 Thanks to [James Ives](https://github.com/JamesIves/github-pages-deploy-action) for the action to make this easy.

+# Github Pages SPA Fix

+Thanks to [rafgraph](https://github.com/rafgraph/spa-github-pages) for a fix for the github pages SPA issue.

+# Thanks

+Thanks to [freelogodesign.org](freelogodesign.org) for the logo.